Watch Fronts Bearing the Owner’s Name are an Old Tradition

 NATHAN.
-C. DANIS, (watch by Illinois Watch Company), late 19th century
+C. DANIS, (watch by Illinois Watch Company), late nineteenth century.

 The magic druids!
-The branch-like digit ornament is single and unique for the following American watch.
+The branch-like digit ornament is single and unique to this American watch.
 SHERMAN HEWETT, see where the capital letter ’S’ is shifted.
 Two landscapes remind of the motherlands.

 Isn’t it a great idea to order a custom watch as a present for your other beloved half, with his/her name on the watch face!?